xarray-contrib/xarray-simlab/doc/run_model.rst

     @savefig run_advect_model_comb.png width=100%
      out_ds_comb.profile__u.plot(row='batch', col='otime', figsize=(9, 6));

-Using :func:`xarray.Dataset.stack` and :func:`xarray.Dataset.unstack`
+Using :meth:`xarray.Dataset.stack` and :meth:`xarray.Dataset.unstack`
-respectively before and after ``run``, it is even straightforward to regularly sample a n-dimensional parameter space.
-Here below, nine simulations are performed from the cartesian product of the values sampled for the same two inputs than in the example above.
-The dimensions of the parameter space are restored in the resulting dataset:
+respectively before and after ``run``, it is straightforward to regularly sample a n-dimensional parameter space (i.e., from combinations obtained by the cartesian product of values along each parameter dimension).
+Note the dimensions of ``profile__u`` in the example below, which include the parameter space:

 .. ipython:: python